isomerpages/govtech-stp/_student-pass-holder-lane/01a-requirements-and-process.md

 permalink: /stpl/requirements-and-process
 ---

 <span class="font-size:16px;">The Student’s Pass Holder Lane (STPHL) is a Safe Travel Lane that Student’s Pass (STP) holders and eligible accompanying family members may use to enter Singapore.
-All STP holders and eligible accompanying family members must be obtained entry approval before travelling to Singapore. </span>
+All STP holders and eligible accompanying family members must ontain entry approval before travelling to Singapore. </span>

 ### 1. Eligibility